tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 Today, outdated software engineering courses teach a variant of the _waterfall_ development methodology while more up-to-date courses teach _agile_ or _scrum_.
 Both of these are wrong.
-Even with agile, the way it is practices differs significantly across companies and so the particular practices an academic course might cover will not really be directly relevant.
+Even with agile, the way it is practiced differs significantly across companies and so the particular practices an academic course might cover will not really be directly relevant.
 Instead, we should teach:

 * What are the motivations that led to ideas such as waterfall and agile?
-For waterfall, the context was a more general managerial culture of 1970s, rising complexity and costs of software and the fact that programmers were "hackers" who were hard to hire, train and replace.
+For waterfall, the context was a more general managerial culture of the 1970s, rising complexity and costs of software, and the fact that programmers were "hackers" who were hard to hire, train and replace.
   For agile, the context was faster innovation that led to changing requirements and the need for more rapid response.
 Looking at both actually teaches us something - given _any business